Death row inmate asks court to order use of electric chair

 If Zagorski's execution goes forward as scheduled by whichever method, his death will affect more than those friends on the outside from before his 34-year incarceration.

-Zagorski's spiritual adviser, the Rev. Joe Ingle, says Zagorski is liked in the prison, where he is seen and helpful and polite, and even some of the jurors who sentenced Zagorski to die say his execution will be tough on them.
+Zagorski's spiritual adviser, the Rev. Joe Ingle, says Zagorski is liked in the prison, where he is seen as helpful and polite, and even some of the jurors who sentenced Zagorski to die say his execution will be tough on them.

 William Clay served as the jury foreman back in 1984.
 He said potential jurors were all asked if they believed in the death penalty and only those who did were selected for the jury.